Step 6: How to Use Keywords in Content

 - Meta Description: Search engines display the page's meta description as the black description text if it's applicable to the search query.
 Write sentences that accurately describe the page content AND motivate searchers to click.
 Use an appropriate keyword phrase, since words matching the search query are bolded.
 To be safely before Google's cutoff, place keywords within the first 160 characters including spaces.
 Don't use any keyword more than twice.

 - Meta Keywords: Though Google has said it does not use the keywords tag for search ranking, we recommend including it as a best practice.
 The search engines do cache it with the page, and our research shows that they refer to it in some cases.
-List the page's keyword phrases in order from longest to shortest separated by commas, and capitalize the first letter of each word.
+List the page's keyword phrases in order from longest to shortest separated by commas, and capitalise the first letter of each word.
 Length can be 24 to 48 words, with no single word used more than 4 times.

 SEO TUTORIAL BONUS VIDEO